pytroll/pytroll.github.io/pytroll_packages_overview.md

-# PyTroll package summary overview, dependencies, level of maturity and usage
+# Pytroll package summary overview, dependencies, level of maturity and usage

-Below is a short overview of all packages developed by and/or maintained by the PyTroll community.
+Below is a short overview of all packages developed by and/or maintained by the Pytroll community.
 Included is their level of maturity, mutual interdependencies, and known operational usage (as of March 2018).

 There is a great spread in the size and complexity of the packages, and they may address rather different issues related to the processing and handling of satellite data.

-If you are new to PyTroll, and have some satellite data you want to read and display, you should start out by getting familiar with SatPy!
+If you are new to Pytroll, and have some satellite data you want to read and display, you should start out by getting familiar with Satpy!

-## All general PyTroll packages
+## All general Pytroll packages

-All packages are python 2.7 and 3.4+ compatible unless specified otherwise.
+All packages require Python 3 (Python 2 is no longer supported).
+The specific version required varies per package but usually packages support at least the versions of Python released in the last 2--3 years.
 See the individual package documentation for details or limitations.
-Due to the deprecation of Python 2, support in Pytroll packages is not guaranteed after 2019.
-If a package below does not work on a certain version of python please file a bug in the appropriate github repository.

-### SatPy
+### Satpy

 * **Summary**: Python package for earth-observing satellite data processing.
 Reading many level-1 and -2 products, resamples the data, generates composite RGB imagery, and saves in a few standard formats such as netCDF,